Stan Lee's Lucky Man

-Stan Lee's Lucky Man is a British crime drama television series, produced by Carnival Films and POW!
+Stan Lee's Lucky Man is a British superhero crime drama television series created by Stan Lee and Neil Biswas.
+The series is produced by Carnival Films and POW!
 Entertainment for Sky 1, which follows the story of Murder Squad detective Harry Clayton (James Nesbitt), who is granted the power to control luck.

 The first series debuted on 22 January 2016, and was watched by 1.14 million viewers, making it Sky 1's most successful original drama series to date.

 The series was renewed for a second season, which began filming in June 2016 and was first broadcast on 24 February 2017.
 On 25 August 2017, the drama was renewed for a third series of eight new episodes.
 Series 3 began filming September 2017 and is available only on Sky 1 and TV streaming service Now TV in the UK and Ireland which started on 20 July 2018.

 Plot

 DI Harry Clayton is a detective in Central London's Murder Squad suffering from an addiction to gambling.
 Clayton becomes the recipient of an ancient bracelet: after a night spent with the mysterious Eve, he wakes up to find the bracelet on his wrist and discovers that it can give to him supernatural luck.
 With his gambling addiction having cost him his wife and daughter and being in debt for thousands of pounds to a casino owner, Clayton soon begins to use the bracelet to his own advantage.